atah1991/deep-learning-jhu-cs-482-682/p02_fashion_mnist_answers.md

 Blue - Fashion MNIST, Orange - MNIST

 As we see default setting for CNN is performing much better on MNIST (~97%) dataset rather than on Fashion MNIST(~87%).
-Looking at validation accuracies and losses we can conclude that validation curves are not saturated, so there is a room for improvement with increasing number of epochs (we will see that in the next question)
+Looking at validation accuracies and losses we can conclude that validation curves are not saturated, so there is a room for improvement with increasing number of epochs (we will see that in the next question).
+THere is no sign of overfitting, since the validation accuracy is still decreasing with training accuracy.

 ### Question 2
 ![alt_text](https://github.com/deep-learning-jhu/p02-fashion-mnist-team7/blob/master/screenshots/default_mnist_vs_fashion_epochs_20.png)

 Blue - Fashion MNIST, Orange - MNIST

 As we mentioned, here validation accuracy gets to plateau and overall results are a bit better (~98% and ~85%) for MNIST and Fashion MNIST respectively.
 Increasing number of epochs, we allow gradient descent to converge further until more or less stable local minimum.
+Still no sign of overfitting.

 ### Question 3
 ![alt_text](https://github.com/deep-learning-jhu/p02-fashion-mnist-team7/blob/master/screenshots/fashion_mnist_epochs_20_lr_0.1_0.01_0.001.png)